 Selecting the right project is important to ensure that it is effective at reducing stormwater runoff and pollutants.
 Below are some examples of eligible projects.

 Descriptions of the eligible projects can be found on the eligible projects page.

 Residential landowners may submit applications year round until funds are gone.
 An application must be approved by the city prior to starting any work.
 Projects started or completed when submitted are not eligible for funding.

-Completed applications can be emailed Erick Francis at firstname.lastname@example.org or mail to City Hall, 5005 Minnetonka Blvd.
+Completed applications can be emailed to Erick Francis at firstname.lastname@example.org or mailed to City Hall, 5005 Minnetonka Blvd.

 Follow to program process below to begin your project.

 - Select your project from one of the eligible projects.

 - Select an experienced designer to help develop your project, if necessary.